huggingface/hub-docs/tasks/src/image-segmentation/about.md

 ## Useful Resources

-Would you like to learn more about token classification?
+Would you like to learn more about image segmentation?
 Great!
 Here you can find some curated resources that you may find helpful!

 - [Fine-Tune a Semantic Segmentation Model with a Custom Dataset](https://huggingface.co/blog/fine-tune-segformer)